scylladb/cpp-rust-driver/docs/source/topics/configuration/retry-policies.md

 client-side timeouts or client-side connection issues.
 In these cases application code must handle the failure and retry the request.
-The driver will automatically recover requests that haven't been written, but once a request is written the driver will return an error for in-flight requests and will not try to automatically recover.
+The driver will automatically recover requests that haven't been written, but once a request is written, the driver will only recover the request if the statement is marked as idempotent (see [`cass_statement_set_is_idempotent()`] and [`cass_batch_set_is_idempotent()`]).
+Otherwise, it will return an error and will not try to automatically recover.
 This is done because not all operations are idempotent and the driver is unable to distinguish which requests can automatically retried without side effect.
 It's up to application code to make this distinction.

 ## Setting Retry Policy